qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ### Bullet 6: Conditional Quantum Operations

-Although forward branching can be useful when combined with purely classical operations within a quantum program, the real uitility is being able to conditionally perform gates as part of things like repeat-until-success or quantum-error-correction routines in quantum programs.
+Although forward branching can be useful when combined with purely classical operations within a quantum program, the real utility is being able to conditionally perform gates as part of things like repeat-until-success or quantum-error-correction routines in quantum programs.

 Here is an example program that mixes mid-circuit measurement (**Bullet 5**), a `qis` function to convert a measurement result to a boolean (**Bullet 7**), and a branch instruction (**Bullet 4**) to control how gates are applied based on mid-circuit measurement.

 ```llvm
   tail call void @__quantum__qis__h__body(%Qubit* null)